OVERVIEW

 - The second factor is something you have: a phone or phone number that's associated with you.

-This is the approach required by many financial institutions.
-With MFA for Office 365, you can use an app notification on your smart phone, a phone call, or text message, after correctly entering your Drexel password.
+Drexel is currently using 2-factor authentication with MFA for Drexel Connect.
+You can use an app notification on your smart phone, a phone call, or text message, after correctly entering your Drexel password.

 GETTING STARTED